 When deciding what priority to give to the length of your pole you need to think of how and where you intend to use it.
 For local hiking and through hiking, a portable pole is not of much use and you would benefit more by using a sturdier pole.

 The pole is not very versatile and isn’t suitable for use in snowy conditions because of its one fixed basket.
-We saw the pole as filling quite a specific need of hikers and so didn’t expect it to be the more versatile of the bunch.
+We saw the pole as filling quite a specific need of hikers, so we didn’t expect it to be the more versatile of the bunch.
 It is clearly geared towards ultralight weight hiking and its design and features reflect this clearly.

-That’s why it is important to understand what you are looking for in your poles before you set out to buy them as you don’t want to compromise on essential features in favour of redundant features.
+That’s why it is important to understand what you are looking for in your poles before you set out to buy them as you don’t want to compromise.
 Our expert top 10 review details the main characteristics one should look for in poles and so is a good starting point for potential buyers.